Is Graco’s 4ever all-in-one option really the only seat you’ll ever want to buy?

 If you do go ahead and buy this seat, you may not even be able to extend it and still get it properly installed and reclined with the Extend2Fit out.
 It’s a risk for sure.

 A Safe Option from Start to Finish

 One wonderful thing about Graco car seats is that they are reliably and dependably safe.
 They are safety tested at an independent crash facility and are guaranteed to work.
-This seat is complete with a steel reinforced frame for extra strength and durability across its 10 year life span.
+This seat is complete with a steel-reinforced frame for extra strength and durability across its 10-year life span.

 That’s all part of their Safe Seat engineering, which is their own series of testing protocols that help make their car seats as safe as they are.
 The seats meet or exceed the US Standard FMVSS 213.
-They actually meet the NCAP crash force at approximately 2 times the current car seat standard.
+They actually meet the NCAP crash forces at approximately 2 times the current car seat standard.
 In addition, they’ve been side-impact tested and also tested to withstand extreme car interior temperatures.

 As if that weren’t enough, the 4Ever car seat (which is essentially the same model as this seat) is a IIHS Best Bet Booster.
 This includes both the highback booster and the backless booster.
 So the safety continues beyond the harness days.

 I’m not one to shy away from funny headlines in my articles, but this car seat is actually a beast.
 It weighs 24 pounds to be exact.
 Combine that with the extra legroom that it requires, and it is a beast.